Will Jackson (Wentworth): Backstory

-Will in episode 7 releases Marie from the slot and has words with Vera on multiple occasions telling Vera that he wont allow Rita to visit Ruby.
+In Episode 7, Will releases Marie from the slot and has words with Vera on multiple occasions telling Vera that he will not allow Rita to visit Ruby.
 But Will learns from Marie that she has broken up with Allie and is told by Linda that Allie has requested a move back to H1.
-Will allows the move back to H1 and orders another ramp, they find nothing during this ramp as Vera tells Will that they failed Kaz and the women, Will tells Vera at least it wasn't on her watch, but she still feels guilty for it.
-Will begins to hallucinate Kaz and later sleeps with Marie and is furious when Vera returns to the isolation unit with Rita, after Marie manipulated him and convinced him not to let Rita see Ruby.
-Rita realizes Will might be having an affair with Marie and tips off Vera, Vera goes through the CCTVs and spots Will and Marie on the elevator heading to governor's office.
+Will allows the move back to H1 and orders another ramp.
+They find nothing during this ramp as Vera tells Will that they failed Kaz and the women.
+Will tells Vera at least it was not on her watch, but she still feels guilty for it.
+Will begins to hallucinate Kaz and later sleeps with Marie and is furious when Vera returns to the isolation unit with Rita after Marie manipulated him and convinced him not to let Rita see Ruby.
+Rita realizes Will might be having an affair with Marie and tips off Vera.
+Vera goes through the CCTVs and spots Will and Marie on the elevator heading to governor's office.

-Tensions grow between Will and Vera as she tries to open his eyes about Marie and let's her know she will not let her destroy him.
+Tensions grow between Will and Vera as she tries to open his eyes about Marie and lets her know she will not let her destroy him.

-Vera is held hostage by Sean who is orchestrating an escape plan for Marie, Vera manages to push the panic button and Will puts the prison in lockdown.
-Rita alerts Will whatever is happening with Sean Marie is involved, Will talks to Marie on the radio and she tells him to open the gate, Will refuses to call off the lockdown and calls the police.
+Vera is held hostage by Sean who is orchestrating an escape plan for Marie.
+Vera manages to push the panic button and Will puts the prison in lockdown.
+Rita alerts Will whatever is happening with Sean, Marie is involved.
+Will talks to Marie on the radio and she tells him to open the gate.
+Will refuses to call off the lockdown and calls the police.

-Sean begins to threaten Will, he shoots someone, much to Will's relief it is not Vera but Vicky Kosta.
-Sean shoots May (Boomer's drunk mother) Will now with police back up and the attorney general (Michael Heston) has no choice but to do as Sean says to avoid more casualties.
-Rita confesses to Will she is an undercover cop that was sent to Wentworth to investigate Marie and whoever is protecting her through blackmail files, Will realizes Marie used him to obtain these files, together they discover it is the attorney general, a pedophile working with Marie and Sean, Will furious returns to governor's office and exposes him and his plan to break out Marie.
+Sean begins to threaten Will.
+He shoots someone, much to Will's relief it is not Vera, but Vicky Kosta.
+Sean shoots May (Boomer's drunk mother).
+Will, now with police, back up and the attorney general (Michael Heston) has no choice but to do as Sean says to avoid more casualties.
+Rita confesses to Will she is an undercover cop that was sent to Wentworth to investigate Marie and whoever is protecting her through blackmail files.
+Will realizes Marie used him to obtain these files.
+Together they discover it is the attorney general, a pedophile working with Marie and Sean.
+Will furiously returns to governor's office and exposes him and his plan to break out Marie.

-Sean confesses he killed Kaz, Allie kills Sean and shoots Marie in the leg ending the siege.
+Sean confesses he killed Kaz.
+Allie kills Sean and shoots Marie in the leg, ending the siege.

-At night Will confronts Marie asking her if it is true that Sean killed Kaz, she tells him she didn't know until he said it and begs her to believe her but Will doesn't want to hear from her anymore and tells Marie when she gets back from the hospital she will be sent into protection alone and for the rest of her days at Wentworth.
-A happier Will greets Vera and the child she gave birth during the siege, he tells her he is very happy for her and apologizes, Vera smiles and gently touches his face letting him know he's forgiven.
+At night Will confronts Marie asking her if it is true that Sean killed Kaz.
+She tells him she did not know until he said it and begs him to believe her, but Will does not want to hear from her anymore.
+He tells Marie when she gets back from the hospital, she will be sent into protection alone and for the rest of her days at Wentworth.
+A happier Will greets Vera and the child she gave birth to during the siege.
+He tells her he is very happy for her and apologizes.
+Vera smiles and gently touches his face letting him know he is forgiven.